laninsky/genetic_diversity_diffs/README.md

 Alexander, A. 2015. genetic_diversity_diffs v1.0.0.
 Available from https://github.com/laninsky/genetic_diversity_diffs

+This pipeline also wouldn't be possible without:

+R: R Core Team.
+2015.
+R: A language and environment for statistical computing.
+URL http://www.R-project.org/.
+R Foundation for Statistical Computing, Vienna, Austria. https://www.r-project.org/

 #Version history#

 1.0.1: made the output tables a little prettier for opening in excel